Open Records Request Information

 - Email: Open Records Coordinator firstname.lastname@example.org

-- If the records you are seeking are under the custody and control of another agency, submit your request to that agency.
+- If the records you are seeking are under the custody and control of another agency, please submit your request to that agency.
+Failure to do so may delay the time it takes for you to obtain the records that you seek.

 - Is there any cost associated with receiving a response to an Open Records Request?

-- The standard cost of providing responsive records is $.10 per page plus postage, if mailing is required.
+- The standard cost of providing paper copies of responsive records is $.10 per page.
+If mailing is required, there will also be a charge for the cost of postage.

-- If a request would require computer programming, and programming is possible, there is a cost of $29.00 to $75.00 per hour.
-An estimate of time and costs to perform programming will be provided to the requestor prior to the programming being performed.
-Once an authorization for payment is received, programming will be performed to produce a response to the request.
+- If an approved request would require computer programming, and programming is possible, there is a cost of $29.00 to $75.00 per hour.
+An estimate of the time and cost to perform the programming will be provided to the requestor prior to the start of programming.
+Once an authorization for payment is received, programming will be performed to produce a response to the approved request.

 - When is payment for an Open Records Request expected?

-Payment is expected at the time the records are picked up at the Department of Revenue, or prior to mailing.
+Payment is expected at the time the records are picked up at the Department of Revenue or prior to mailing.
+No hard copies of requested records will be mailed until all payments, including any shipping charges, have been received by the Department of Revenue.

 - To whom do I make my check or money order payable for an Open Records Request?